ThomasPouw/Portofolio-S3/Documentation/Readme.md

 As I did not know that google forms made the results into spreadsheets.
 And I did not want to say the colours as the colour name can give people the first word for free.
 Colours like aqua.

+The other research was a more simpeler one.
+As it was research on Roles and Permissions in java.
+Sadly the new found knowledge got unused this semester because of time restrainse. now i atleast know what to do when i use everything exept single page application.
+As to access Roles and permissions you need the managment key, which you can not get with just a SPA. you need a web application for that.
+And sadly i found out to late to change it.

 ## Project Plan
 Here we have my project plan.
 The original plan and so is not updated yet with my current idea.